Stash API

 }Update File Asset Meta

-Update information about a file asset including filename and metadata
+Update information about a file asset including filename, expiration, and metadata

 Request URL